ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_carvalhais2014nat.rst

   * {variant_label}: observation variant, set from obs_details
   * {grid_label}: temporal frequency of data, set from obs_details

-Refer to .. _Obs4MIPs Data Specifications: https://esgf-node.llnl.gov/site_media/projects/obs4mips/ODSv2p1.pdf for details of the definitions above.
+Refer to the `Obs4MIPs Data Specifications`_  for details of the definitions above.

 All data variables have additional variables ({variable}_5 and {variable}_95) in the same file.
 These variables are necessary for a successful execution of